kindchenschema/cute-rectangle-2020/README.md

 # CROSS-CULTURAL STUDY ON CUTE RECTANGLES
-## Universality and Specificity of the Kindchenschema: A Cross-cultural Study on Cute Rectangles
+## Universality and Specificity of the Kindchenschema

 ##### This repository is for sharing the experiment data and materials of for the manuscript for Psychology of Aesthetics, Creativity, and the Arts